 Within each class our children are grouped in different ways at different times with work differentiated to meet all pupils' talents, skills and abilities.
 Our learning activities are supported by the use of teaching assistants and opportunities to learn are maximised through workshops and visits throughout the year.

 Children study all subjects in the National Curriculum.
 These include English, Mathematics, Science, Computing, History, Geography, Art, Design Technology, Music, Physical Education, Religious Education and Personal, Social and Health Education combined with Citizenship.
 Wherever possible, children are encouraged to explore thematic links between curriculum areas.
-RE and PSHE are taught in separate sessions throughout the year and others are covered through the Cornerstones topics.
+RE, science and PSHE are taught in separate sessions throughout the year and others are covered through the Cornerstones topics.
+Science and PSHE links to Cornerstones topics are also made when relevant.

 We follow the White Rose Maths Mastery Scheme throughout the school.
 Please look at your child's Class page on this site to view the White Rose Maths Curriculum Overview relevant for their year.